nextcloud/documentation/developer_manual/angular.rst

       }
   );

-All of a sudden your logic can be changed really easily and the template logic is where you would expect it to be: in the HTML.
+Now your logic can be changed really easily and the template logic is where you would expect it to be: in the HTML.

 One of the awesome things of Angular is that it knows when your data has changed.
 The moment we add a new element to the **$scope.buttons** array, our view will update automatically.
 It also updates when i update an existing element in the array changes a value.